MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Summary**

-Black box tests are tests that validate the components without knowledge or need of the inner workings, they are meant to test the end-to-end functionality of the features in the product at virtually at any layer or level.
+Black box tests are tests that validate the components without knowledge or need of the inner workings, they're meant to test the end-to-end functionality of the features in the product at virtually at any layer or level.
 These include all functional tests, UI tests, performance tests, and integration tests.
 These are valuable for covering general reliability and functional correctness, and ensuring the product behaves as expected.

 **Relation to other sections**